-- CO 1: Make Use of the various carpentry tools, machines, devices used in engineering practice for preparing different carpentry joints. - CO 2: Make Use of the various fitting tools, machines, devices used in engineering practice for preparing different Fits. - CO 3: Develop funnel and square box thorough knowledge of various Tin Smithy tools. - CO 4: Demonstrate the various house wiring connections for different house wiring connections.
+- CO 1:Make Use of the various carpentry tools, machines, devices used in engineering practice for preparing different carpentry joints. - CO 2:Make Use of the various fitting tools, machines, devices used in engineering practice for preparing different Fits. - CO 3:Develop funnel and square box thorough knowledge of various Tin Smithy tools. - CO 4:Demonstrate the various house wiring connections for different house wiring Connections.

-• CARPENTARY:
+•CARPENTARY:

-- 1. Preparation of T-Joint - 2.
-Preparation of dovetail Joint
+Preparation of T-Joint Preparation of dovetail Joint

-• FITTING:
+•FITTING:

-- 1. Preparation of v-fit - 2.
-Preparation of square-fit
+Preparation of v-fit Preparation of square-fit

-• TIN SMITHY:
+•TIN SMITHY:

-- 1. Preparation of funnel - 2.
-Preparation of square box
+Preparation of funnel Preparation of square box

-• HOUSE WIRING:
+•HOUSE WIRING:

-- 1. Series bulbs connection
+1.Series bulbs connection

-- 2. Parallel bulbs connection
+2.Parallel bulbs connection

-- 3. Stair case connection
+3.Stair case connection

-- 4. Florescent lamp connection
+4.Florescent lamp connection

-IB.TECH I/II L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS SEMESTER 2 0 0 - - 10 MC(0) Code :19BCC1MC01 ENVIRONMENTAL STUDIES (Common to all Branches)
+IB.TECH I/II SEMESTER L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS IB.TECH I/II SEMESTER 2 0 0 - - 10 MC(0) CODE :19BCC1MC01 1 ENVIRONMENTAL STUD (Common to all Branches)

-- To make the students aware about the environment and it's inter-disciplinary, to familiarize the concept of ecosystem and their importance, basic understanding of the ecosystem and its diversity. - Overall understanding of the natural resources. - To bring the awareness among students about the importance of biodiversity and the need for its conservation. - To make the students understand the adverse effects of environmental pollution, its causes and measures to control it. - Acquaintance on various environmental challenges induced due to unplanned anthropogenic activities.
-Awareness on the social issues, environmental legislation and global treaties understanding the environmental policies and regulations.
+1. To make the students aware about the environment and it's inter-disciplinary, to familiarize the concept of ecosystem and their importance, basic getting of the ecosystem and its diversity.

+2. Overall getting of the natural resources.

+3. To bring the awareness among students about the importance of biodiversity and the need for its conservation.

+4. To make the students get the adverse effects of environmental pollution, its causes and measures to control it.

+5. Acquaintance on various environmental challenges induced due to unplanned anthropogenic activities.
+Awareness on the social issues, environmental legislation and global treaties getting the environmental policies and regulations.